leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 During my particular application development I switched to [FasterXML/jackson-dataformat-xml] [22] library, for simple, light-weight and more feature-rich XML support.
-Basically I was able to continue use my Json beans and serialize/deserialize them either as Json or as Xml depending on context.
+Basically I was able to continue use my Json beans and serialize / deserialize them either as Json or as Xml depending on context.

 I came to conclusion that Xml is treated as second class citizen in the framework, all the love, care and polishing comes to Json.
 Xml is that poor neighbour which with envy watches Json riding his Bentley in front